neojxuan/tp/docs/UserGuide.md

 Examples:
-* `find load word t/CS2100 t/MIPS` returns questions tagged with at least one of the tags and that whose title includes "load" and "word" in any order.
+* `find load word t/CS2100 t/MIPS` returns questions tagged with at least one of the tags and that whose title contains "load" and "word" in any order.
   * e.g. A question titled "What is the load word instruction used for?" tagged with only CS2100 will be listed.
+* `find algo Dijkstra` returns questions that contain "algo" and "dijkstra" in their titles.
+  * e.g. A question titled "What is the runtime of Dijkstra's Algorithm in big O notation?" will be listed.

 <!-- TODO: standardise format, remove params from header, add brief description-->
 ### Find/Search Stats: `stat [t/TAG]...`